 Tip 1: Get ready for your return to work

-The first step to take involves reassessing your priorities.
+Reassess your priorities.
 What has your experience taught you about your values?
 What type of work do you really want to do?

 It might be tempting to start applying for roles in a panic, or send out as many CVs as you can.
-However, you could save time (and energy) by understanding the answers to these questions beforehand.
+However, save time (and energy) by understanding the answers to these questions beforehand.
 Then, when you're in front of a potential employer, you can convey your interest in the role with far greater certainty.

 Once you're sure about the career and sector you'd like to return to, it's time to do your research.
-Make sure you're aware of both the internal environment (if returning to a previous employer) and the external environment (the external factors or market trends affecting your industry).
+Make sure you're aware of both the internal environment (if you're returning to a previous employer) and the external environment (the external factors or market trends affecting your industry).

-Tip 2: Take control of your CPD
+Tip 2: Take control of your continuing professional development

 Tip 3: Articulate the value of your experience

 People generally understand the personal gains that can come from taking a break from employment, but often undervalue the professional gains.
 In reality, there are plenty of skills that you'll have developed which are valuable to employers.

 If you've been caring for young children or elderly relatives, there's no doubt that you'll have developed a resilience in coping with new challenges, not to mention communication skills and problem solving skills.
 If you've been travelling you may have developed an understanding of different cultures or a more well rounded world view.
 Whatever the experience, you'll return from it a different person with a fresh outlook.